VernonGrant/gnu-c-language-manual/markdown/Pointer-Increment_002fDecrement.md

 precedence over a prefix operator.
 Therefore, it dereferences `p`, and increments `p` afterwards.
 Incrementing a variable means adding 1 to it, as in `p = p + 1`.
-Since `p` is a pointer, adding 1 to it advances it by the width of the datum it points to---in this case, one `int`.
+Since `p` is a pointer, adding 1 to it advances it by the width of the datum it points to---in this case, `sizeof (int)`.
 Therefore, each iteration of the loop picks up the next integer from the series and puts it into `next`.

-This `for`-loop has no initialization expression since `p` and `sum` are already initialized, it has no end-test since the '`break;`' statement will exit it, and needs no expression to advance it since that's done within the loop by incrementing `p` and `sum`.
+This `for`-loop has no initialization expression since `p` and `sum` are already initialized, has no end-test since the '`break;`' statement will exit it, and needs no expression to advance it since that's done within the loop by incrementing `p` and `sum`.
 Thus, those three expressions after `for` are left empty.